 S-NSSAI with the "snssai" attribute.

-Upon the reception of an HTTP POST request and if the HTTP POST request is accepted by the TSCTSF, the TSCTSF shall send an HTTP "200 OK" response with the StatusResponseData data structure as response body, as shown in figure 5.2.2.11.2-1, step 2.
+Upon the reception of an HTTP POST request and if the HTTP POST request is accepted by the TSCTSF, The TSCTSF shall send an HTTP "200 OK" response with the StatusResponseData data structure as response body, as shown in figure 5.2.2.11.2-1, step 2.

 Within the StatusResponseData data structure, TSCTSF may include: